 Meal planning can help you lose weight.
 By planning for and eating healthy and filling meals and snacks, you will begin to see a shift towards achieving your weight goals within a few weeks of implementation.

 Meal plans targeted for weight loss contain satisfying and filling foods.
 The reason most weight loss plans go awry is that you reach for unhealthy things because they’re fast.
 You can avoid this trap by meal prepping in advance.

 How Do I Get Started with Meal Planning?

-If you don’t know how to meal plan properly because you can’t figure out enough variety without getting bored or you simply don’t have the time to put a proper plan together, this is where meal planning services like $5 Meal Plan and eMeals come in quite handy.
+If you don’t know how to meal plan properly because you can’t figure out enough variety without getting bored or you simply don’t have the time to put a proper plan together, this is where meal planning services like $5 Meal Plan, GreenChef, and eMeals come in quite handy.

-eMeals is an online meal planning service that tells you what to cook and ingredients to shop for with options for every palette – paleo, low carb, low-fat, portion control, vegetarian, gluten free, natural organic, simple gourmet, classic and more.
-You can customise the menu and shopping list for as many people as required and you can pick your favourite grocery stores to shop from.
-The first two weeks of the plan is free then $5 per month afterwards if you subscribe for a year.
+eMeals is an online meal planning service that tells you what to cook and ingredients to shop for with options for every palette – paleo, low carb, low-fat, portion control, vegetarian, gluten-free, natural organic, simple gourmet, classic and more.
+You can customize the menu and shopping list for as many people as required and you can pick your favourite grocery stores to shop from.
+The first two weeks of the plan is free then $5 per month afterward if you subscribe for a year.
 Learn more about eMeals HERE.

-$5 Meal Plan and eMeals do all the work for you and simplify the entire process.
+$5 Meal Plan, Green Chef, and eMeals do all the work for you and simplify the entire process.
 Meal planning services are not limited to the two mentioned above but these are my favorites and they are budget friendly.

 If you want to give it a go on your own, start with a meal planner like the one HERE then have a look at the following websites for some meal planning ideas:-